-But when Z_i and X_i have a strong relationship, then the residuals will be very small we explain away a lot of the variation in X_i through Z_i .
-And we know that when the independent variable (here the residuals, $\hat{r}{xz,i}$) has low variance, then the standard errors of the estimator will increase.
-Basically, there is less residual variation left in X_i after "partialling out" the effect of Z_i
+- But when Z_i and X_i have a strong relationship, then the residuals will be very small-we explain away a lot of the variation in X_i through Z_i . - And we know that when the independent variable (here the residuals, $\hat{r}{xz,i}$) has low variance, then the standard errors of the estimator will increase. - Basically, there is less residual variation left in X_i after "partialling out" the effect of \mathbb{Z}i

+Effects of multicollinearity

-What is the effect of multicollinearity?
-Importantly, there is no effect on the bias of OLS.
-It only increases the standard errors.
-In some sense, it is really just a sample size problem.
-If X_i and Z_i are extremely highly correlated, you're going to need a much bigger sample to accurately differentiate between their effects.
+- No effect on the bias of OLS.

+- Only increases the standard errors.

+- Really just a sample size problem:

+- If X_i and Z_i are extremely highly correlated, you're going to need a much bigger sample to accurately differentiate between their effects.